Topazoo/mmh3/README.rst

 mmh3 2.3.1 for OXS 10.7+ supports both Python 2.7 and 3.x.

-This package allows Sentry servers to be installed on Mac OSX version 10.7 and above using Pip.
+This package allows Sentry servers to be installed on Mac OSX version 10.7 and above `using Pip <https://docs.sentry.io/server/installation/python/>`_.

 Installing Sentry: